shanewholloway/node-qssg/plan.md

 Many concepts would best be explained with a few good examples.

 Showcase:
- - build sitemap
+ - build sitemap from visitor
- - build blog RSS feed
+ - create blog with generated RSS feed
- - composite to concat & minify JS & CSS
+ - composite to concat and minify JS & CSS
- - create

 ## Documentation